 Unable to cope with this rejection, he convinced the town she was a witch and they drowned her in the pool.
 With her dying breath she cursed him so that 3 days later he was found dead by the pool.

 A diver successfully tested the pool in 2013, and it is apparently only 2 metres deep, although apparently livestock mysteriously avoid the pool… I think I might do too.

 Some people think Mermaid’s Pool is linked by subterrainian passages to Doxey’s Pool, on top of The Roaches.

 Wetton Mill, with its riverside cafe, is a lovely place to splash about/soak your parents for making you walk up to Thor’s Cave*, on a summer day.

 *It is totally worth it, they’ll love it.
 You can access it by walk, by road or by bike along the Manifold Trail.
 Hire bikes at Brown End Farm in Waterhouses.

 For those who fancy wild swimming without the fear of what lies beneath, or the cold, this could be a gorgeous compromise.
 With views of surrounding hills, Stanage Edge and Hathersage Church, Hathersage swimming pool is wild but warm, the large open air pool is heated to 28 degrees during the summer.
 It’s open in Winter too, but unheated.

-And if you need a place to stay, check out Mayfield Hideaway, our holiday barn near Ashbourne, just a short drive 10 minute drive to Dovedale, it sleeps two to four people, vintage static caravan coming Summer 2018 too.
+If you need a place to stay, check out Mayfield Hideaway, our character beamed barn and lovingly upcycled Scandi inspired caravan near Ashbourne, just a short drive 10 minute drive to Dovedale, 10 to hire bridges to Wetton Mill, 20 to The Roaches and 30 to Chatsworth.